 Naturhistorisches Museum, Vienna

 Facing the Kunsthistorisches Museum is its equally impressive neighbor.
 Devoted entirely to natural history, the Naturhistorisches Museum Wien opened at the same time as the art museum.
 It houses over 30 million objects that catalog the history, evolution and variety of life on Earth—and beyond.
 Featuring a planetarium and animal specimens galore, it's a nature lover's playground in a palatial setting.

-The museum is known for its large collection of dinosaur bones, including an entire dinosaur hall.
+The museum is known for its large collection of dinosaur bones, including an entire dinosaur hall, and the world's largest exhibit of meteorites.
 Another highlight is the 28,000-year-old Venus of Willendorf figure—one of the most famous prehistoric sculptures.
 The Paleolithic representation of a fertile woman was found in Austria, and some theorize it's a precursor of the Venus goddess.
-Either way, it's a can't-miss at the museum, and neither is artist Jeff Koon's "Balloon Venus," on display in a special exhibition through March 2016.

 Whether you're scouring the collection of gems for your favorite treasure or scoping out a meteorite from Mars, the Naturhistorisches Museum is a great place to unwind amidst the wonders of the natural world.